Attractive opportunities in the “middle ground” of credit

 Moody’s data since 1983 suggests that the average loss rate for BB issuers is small: normally less than 1% per annum.
 Averages can be misleading, because there’s variation within the group, but we consider this level of delinquency quite manageable, especially with the help of active security selection.
 Defaults are not the only consideration: clearly there are other factors to consider, such as liquidity risk and downgrade risk, but generally we think BBs offer a compelling trade off of risk against reward.

 Double B issuers typically fall into one of four categories: First there are fallen angels.
-These were once strong investment grade companies that have dropped down to BB in recent years, such as Teva Pharmaceuticals or Ford.
+These were once strong investment grade companies that have dropped down to BB in recent years.

-Second, there are leveraged buyouts led by private equity sponsors, which would include Asda and Q-Park.
+Second, there are leveraged buyouts led by private equity sponsors.

 Third, subordinated financials account for a significant portion of European BB issues.
 Banks often issue subordinated securities to boost their capital base.
 These may have fixed term or in some cases be perpetual, loss-absorbing instruments.
-The majority of large European banks will also have BB securities in their capital structures, including Unicredit, Barclays, Deutsche Bank and Société Générale.
+The majority of large European banks will also have BB securities in their capital structures.

 The final category is those issuers which choose BB status, because they consider around three times leverage to be the optimal capital structure.
-These voluntary double BBs do not necessarily want to be investment grade.
+These voluntary double Bs do not necessarily want to be investment grade.
 They seek the benefits of financial gearing, without jeopardising the future of the firm.
-This is a large group within the double B segment, and includes healthcare issuers Grünenthal and Convatec.
+This is a large group within the double B segment.